Howard University opens a new campus at the Googleplex

 Excessive advertising can be used to poor people's disadvantage by creating more debt by encouraging more unnecessary expenses.
-AAs have a disproportionally large percentage of poor people and chronically low wealth levels [1].
+AAs consist of a disproportionally large percentage of poor people and have chronically low wealth levels [1].
 One could argue Google is bad for AAs by making advertising more mainstream and accurate.

 In any case, at least they're trying, PR or not.
 Some companies do nothing.
 I do feel strongly about this because the amount of segregation in Boston is ridiculous.